SethPaul/MocapVacuumCoverage/README.md

 # MocapVacuumCoverage
 Coverage and passes script for processing of motion capture data for a vacuum ergonomic comparison study

-Script takes 3D coordinates of motion capture markers located on the ends of a vacuum wand, <br>
+Script takes 3D coordinates (in meters) of motion capture markers located on the ends of a vacuum wand, <br>

 Frame Number|x1|y1|z1|x2|y2|z2